mrismanaziz/Reforestation/README.md

-## What do prisoners use to call each other?
-Cell phones.
+## What do you call a droid that takes the long way around?
+R2 detour.